About File Deletion

 Files saved in Reading Forest are stored in the "Downloads" folder.

-1. After opening the "Files" app, tap "Browse" from the bottom menu
+1. After opening the "Files" app, tap "Downloads" from the "Categories" section

 Location: Downloads